lierdakil/pandoc-crossref/README.md

 Math block and label *can* be separated by one or more spaces.

 You can also number all display equations with `autoEqnLabels` metadata setting (see below).
 Note, however, that you won't be able to reference equations without explicit labels.

+Equations numbers will be typeset inside math with `\qquad` before them.
+If you want to use tables instead, use `tableEqns` option.
+Depending on output format, tables might work better or worse than `\qquad`.

 ### Table labels